Titling - Excise Tax Credit for Plug-in Electric Vehicles

 • The vehicle cannot be modified from the manufacturer's specifications.

-• The vehicle must be a new vehicle and titled for the first time on or after July 1, 2023, but before July 1, 2027.
+• The vehicle must be a new vehicle and purchased and titled for the first time on or after July 1, 2023, but before July 1, 2027.

 • The vehicle must be acquired for use or lease by the taxpayer, and not for resale.